 Mighty Magiswords is a Cartoon Network show by Kyle Carrozza, co-creator of Frog Raccoon Strawberry.
 It was also the first original Cartoon Network series to be available exclusively on the Internet, before it became a television series.

-The series is available to watch online here, as well as on the Cartoon Network app, Cartoon Network Anything, and the Magimobile app.
+The series is available to watch on the Cartoon Network app, Cartoon Network Anything, and the Magimobile app.

 At the examples section, TROPE!

 - Actor Allusion: An odd one in "Grup Jam".
 Dave Coulier voices a Bill Murray Expy who parodies how gratuitous his cameo was in the original Space Jam, and how none of the Looney Tunes characters had any reason to know him.
 Coulier's closest connection to Murray?
 Being The Other Darrin to Lorenzo Music's impersonation of Murray's Peter Venkman on The Real Ghostbusters.

 - In "What's My Name Featuring Vambre and Prohyas Warrior," the Warriors discover that a lot of people have a hard time remembering their names.
 Neddy calls them something different everytime he addresses them in the episode, and at the end, he calls them "Carrozza and Griffin," which are, of course the last names of their voice actors.